yogi0001122/tech-challenge/1-challenge/README.md

 **Step 2** `terraform validate`

-validates the configuration files in a directory, referring only to the configuration and not accessing any remote services such as remote state, provider APIs, etc
+validates the configuration files in a directory

 **Step 3** `terraform apply`